dalenguyen/firebase-wordpress-plugin/readme.txt

 = What can I do with this Integrate Firebase plugin? =

-At version 0.2.0, user can integrate Firebase authentication to WordPress.
+At version 0.2.0, the user can integrate Firebase authentication to WordPress.
 That means you can log in, log out and show data only to logged in users.

-= How can I add login form to WordPress? =
+= How can I add a login form to WordPress? =

 After adding Firebase credentials from Settings > Firebase.
 You can add login form through shortcodes: